Few hotels better represent recent social, political, cultural, and economic changes than the Ritz-Carlton, Moscow, which opened in July 2

 Since 1867, the Amstel has been a fixture on the banks of its namesake river in Amsterdam, Netherlands.

-Checking into a hotel after dark can be disappointing, giving rise to the sensation that you missed the show and must wait until dawn for the performance to begin anew.
+Checking into a hotel after dark can be disappointing, giving rise to the sensation that you missed the show and must wait until dawn for

 Guests rising from a night’s sleep at Lapa Palace should expect a certain amount of disorientation.